Skip navigation

 Arsenal’s heroic defensive effort is their main weapon

-They couldn’t hold on for the win but Arsenal’s defensive unit is their biggest strength.
-Gabriel and William Saliba chest bumping and roaring with delight as they forced Ruben Dias (who was allowed to have the ball on the edge of the box time and time again) to smash way over the bar was a thing of beauty.
+They couldn’t hold on for the win but Arsenal’s defensive unit is their biggest strength in this title race.
+Gabriel and William Saliba chest bumping and roaring with delight as they forced Ruben Dias — who was allowed to have the ball on the edge of the box time and time again — to smash way over the bar was a thing of beauty.
 The way Arsenal dug in with 10 players for the entire second half was a joy to watch.
 Closing gaps.
 Blocking off passing lanes.
 Getting close enough to challenge or stop City from getting a clear cross or shot on goal.
 It was poetry in motion the way the nine outfield players shuttled as one across the pitch in what was often a 5-4 formation.
 This kind of rearguard action was just as satisfying as City’s slick attacking play when they’re in full flow.
-Arsenal’s injury-hit squad had the gruelling task of going away to Tottenham, Atalanta and Man City in the space of a week and they conceded just twice.
+Arsenal’s injury-hit squad had the gruelling task of going away to Tottenham, Atalanta and Man City in the space of a week and they were unbeaten and conceded just twice.
 Arteta’s side got their tactics spot on in the second half after they went down to 10 players, with Ben White coming in at right back and Timber playing as a right wing-back to basically make it a 5-4 formation.
-The collective effort was superb and David Raya came up with big stops once again to underline a magnificent week of defending which showcases why Arsenal are now genuine title contenders.
+The collective effort was superb and David Raya came up with big stops once again to underline a magnificent week of defending which showcases why Arsenal are now serious title contenders.
 For all of the praise of their flowing attacking football, it is Arsenal’s improved defensive solidity which has them in this position.
 Even though they coughed up a late equalizer, Arsenal have taken a major step forward.

 Michael Oliver under pressure after losing control